-Previous code compaction work and this thesis share similarities but also differences.
+Previous code compaction work and this work share similarities but also differences.
 Both approaches aim to detect and exploit redundancy in instruction sequences.
 However, the compaction methods are compiler based where the method considered here is dynamic hardware based.
 The static approach can detect repetition at a coarser scale, for example functions with multiple basic blocks.
 CCD detection window is limited to at most a cache block at a time.
 Code compaction typically reduces code size and cache misses, at the expense of increasing the dynamic instruction count.
 CCD, on the other hand, aims to reduce execution time using extra hardware, instead of extra instructions, to minimize/eliminate the penalty for misses on duplicated sequences.
-CCD is applicable to both instructions and data.
-Finally, it is possible, but beyond the scope of this work, to consider schemes that combine static code compaction with dynamic CCD since they are in some respects complementary.
+Furthermore, CCD may be the only way to exploit duplication in legacy code where there is no opportunity for re-optimization.
+Finally, it is possible, but outside the scope of this work, to consider schemes that combine static code compaction with dynamic CCD since they are in some respects complementary.